-The applicant proposes to set aside eight (8) units for Very Low Income Households; as such, the project is entitled to a 35% density bonus and two (2) on-menu incentives.
-In this case however, in order to provide the eight (8) units for Very Low Income Households, the applicant has requested a 35% Density Bonus for a Housing Development with a total of 94 units including eight (8) units or 11% of the base density set aside for Very Low Income Households in lieu of the base density of 69 units; utilizing LAMC code required parking; and one (1) On-Menu Incentive and two (2) Off-Menu waiver or modification of development standards.
-In addition, as the base density is greater than 50 units, the applicant has also request a Site Plan Review approval.
-The request includes the following;
+The applicant has requested a 35% Density Bonus for a Housing Development Project with a total of 95 dwelling units [with eight (8) units - 11% of the base density set aside for Very-Low Income Households], in lieu of the base density of 71 units; utilizing Parking Option 1; and one (1) On-Menu Incentive and one (1) Off-Menu waiver or modification of a development standard:

 - a.
-Pursuant to LAMC Section 12.22.A.25(g)(2), an On-Menu Incentive to permit Floor Area Ratio (FAR) Averaging, Density Averaging and permitting Vehicular Access from a less restrictive zone to a more restrictive zone: - b.
-Pursuant to LAMC Section 12.22 A.25(g)(3), an Off-Menu Incentive to permit a maximum FAR of 4.71:1 in lieu of 1.5:1 in the C2-1 Zone and 3:1 in the R3-1 and R4-1 Zone; and an Off-Menu Incentive to permit a height increase to 84 feet in lieu of the maximum permitted height of 45 feet in the R3-1 Zone; and - c.
-Pursuant to LAMC Section 16.05, a Site Plan Review for a development which creates, or results in an increase of 50 or more dwelling units.
+Pursuant to LAMC Section 12.22-A,25(g)(2), an On-Menu Incentive to permit Vehicular Access from a less restrictive zone to a more restrictive zone; and - b.
+Pursuant to LAMC Section 12.22-A,25(g)(3), an Off-Menu waiver or modification of a development standard to permit a maximum FAR of 5.31:1 in lieu of the of the 1.5:1 and 3:1 otherwise permitted by the C2-1 and R4-1 Zones, respectively. - c. a Site Plan Review for a development which creates, or results in an increase of 50 or more dwelling units.